vzsky/13-lonely-runners/README.md

 We then generate all second coordinate from $[2, P/2]$, and search the remaining coordinate from $[2, P/2]$ using the same idea as Trakulthongchai's previous work.

-This means that `find_cover` generates $k$ times the equivalent classes.
+This means that `find_cover` generates at most $k$ times the equivalent classes.
 We did not do any class collapsing and pass everything onto the second phase: `lift`.
 In this phase, the remaining *seeds* after all the small lifts can be a set of $k$ seeds.
 We just write that to file.

 Python script will pick up the log file.
 Check the equivalent class and recognize a set as valid if it is.
 Even though we write counter example to log file.

-A better version of this can be seen in branch `develop`